Blair Walsh: 2015 season

 In July, Walsh signed a four-year contract extension worth up to $14 million, including $5.25 million guaranteed, making him one of the top-five highest-paid kickers in the NFL.
 He struggled in the preseason, making only five of eleven field goal attempts.
 Walsh missed a 36-yard field goal attempt in a 20–23 loss to the Denver Broncos in week 4.
 He picked himself up by converting seventeen consecutive field goals from week 4 in Denver through week 10 in Oakland, where he missed a 53-yarder that ended his streak.
 During this span, Walsh kicked back-to-back game-winning field goals: a 36-yarder against the Chicago Bears in week 8 and a 40-yarder in week 9 against the St. Louis Rams in overtime.
 Walsh has made five out of five field goal attempts on two occasions: week 7 against the Detroit Lions and week 16 against the New York Giants, including two 50+ yard field goals in each.
 For his efforts after scoring 19 points in Minnesota's 49–17 win over the Giants, Walsh was named NFC Special Teams Player of the Week.

 In the Vikings' 20–13 win over the Green Bay Packers in week 17, Walsh converted both of his field goal attempts, giving him a total of 34 made field goals, the most among kickers in the 2015 NFL season.

-In the Vikings' first playoff game since 2013 against the Seattle Seahawks on January 10, 2016, in a game played in freezing weather, Walsh was 3-for-3 on field goals before missing a potentially game-winning 27-yard attempt in the fourth quarter with 26 seconds remaining.
-Walsh kicked the laces of the football and hooked the attempt wide left, and the Vikings lost the game by a score of 10–9.
+In the Vikings' first playoff game since 2013 against the Seattle Seahawks on January 10, 2016, in a game played in freezing weather, Walsh was 3-for-3 on field goals before missing a game-winning 27-yard attempt in the fourth quarter with 26 seconds remaining.
+Walsh hooked the short attempt wide left, and the Vikings lost the game by a score of 10–9.